-CHING-LEE FUKUDA is a leader of Sidley’s IP Litigation practice, co-heads the New York IP group, and is a member of the firm’s Global Life Sciences Leadership Council.
+CHING-LEE FUKUDA is the head of Sidley’s IP Litigation practice in New York and a member of the firm’s Global Life Sciences Leadership Council.

-She has led significant patent litigation victories in district courts, at the ITC, the PTAB, and the Federal Circuit, focusing on electronics, software, medtech and medical devices.
-With 23 years of experience, her successes include numerous jury and bench trial wins, as well as wins during preliminary injunction, summary judgment and appeal.
-She also has led and participated in more than 90 PTAB proceedings, on behalf of petitioners and patent owners.
-Over the past six years, three of Ching-Lee’s cases have been awarded “Impact Case of the Year” by LMG Life Sciences.
+With 25 years of experience, Ching-Lee has led significant IP litigation victories in federal courts, at the ITC, the PTAB, and the Federal Circuit, focusing on electronics, software, medtech, medical devices, and chemicals.
+Her successes include numerous jury and bench trial wins, as well as wins during preliminary injunction, at summary judgment, and on appeal.
+She also has led and/or participated in about 100 PTAB proceedings on behalf of petitioners and patent owners.
+Over the past several years, four of her cases have been awarded “Impact Case of the Year” by LMG Life Sciences.

-Ching-Lee led a damages trial team that helped secure a jury award of $155 million for Bayer against Baxalta, which was then increased to $182 million with supplemental damages and interest.
-This jury award ranks among the top 10 largest patent verdicts in Delaware, and was affirmed by the Federal Circuit in 2021.
-The case was widely reported in The New York Times, Law360, Bloomberg Law and Life Sciences Intellectual Property Review, among others, and received the 2019 LMG Life Sciences award for “Patent Impact Case of the Year.”
-The team was also selected as a “Legal Lion” by Law360.
-She also helped lead a team that obtained a stunning victory in the Antares Pharma Inc. v.
-Medac Pharma Inc. case, affirmed in a precedential opinion by the Federal Circuit, which won the 2015 LMG Life Sciences award for “Patent Impact Case of the Year.”
-More recently, Ching-Lee led a team that obtained a victory for Nevro at the PTAB that voided 84% of Boston Scientific’s total damages claim in a Delaware case, and she led the appellate team for Nevro that obtained a Federal Circuit affirmance of the PTAB win.
+- In 2019, Ching-Lee led a damages trial team for Bayer that helped secure a jury award of US$155 million against Baxalta, which was then increased to US$182 million with supplemental damages and interest.
+This jury award ranks among the top 10 largest patent verdicts in Delaware, and was affirmed by the Federal Circuit in 2021 to become the largest standing biotech patent verdict in the district.
+The case was widely reported in The New York Times, Law360, and Bloomberg Law, among other publications, and received the 2019 LMG Life Sciences Award for “Patent Impact Case of the Year.”
+For that win, the team was selected as a “Legal Lion” by Law360.

-In addition, her wins include §101 patent eligibility dispositions on behalf of both defendants and plaintiffs.
-Most recently, Ching-Lee led an appellate team on behalf of BioTelemetry (CardioNet) that convinced the Federal Circuit to issue a precedential opinion (Judges Stoll, Plager and Dyk) reversing a Massachusetts decision and upholding the eligibility of a cardiac monitoring patent.
-The decision was widely reported in Law360, Law.com and The National Law Review, among others, and received the 2020 LMG Life Sciences award for “Patent Impact Case of the Year.”
+- One of Ching-Lee’s areas of strength is obtaining wins in 35 U.S.C. §101 patent eligibility dispositions on behalf of both patent owners and challengers.
+In 2020, Ching-Lee led an appellate team on behalf of BioTelemetry (CardioNet) that convinced the Federal Circuit to issue a precedential opinion (Judges Stoll, Plager, and Dyk), reversing a Massachusetts decision, to uphold the validity of BioTelemetry’s cardiac monitoring software patent.
+The decision was widely reported in Law360, Law.com, and The National Law Review as one of the rare decisions upholding a software patent, and received the 2020 LMG Life Sciences Award for “Patent Impact Case of the Year.”
+In 2021, she led a team for Microsoft and HP that invalidated three remote storage patents under §101 in Delaware district court.
+Later that same year, she led a team for Nevro that convinced the Delaware district court to uphold the validity of five key Nevro patents under §101 relating to spinal cord stimulation technology.
 One of her summary judgment arguments also helped shape an invalidity ruling that was affirmed by the Federal Circuit during the early days of modern-day §101 jurisprudence.